axllent/mailpit-website/content/docs/api-v1/_index.md

 {{< tip "warning" >}}
 If the Mailpit server is set to use Basic Authentication, then all API requests must use Basic Authentication too.

-**Send API Authentication (vXXX+):** The Send API endpoint (`/api/v1/send`) can have [separate authentication](../configuration/http/#send-api-separate-authentication) configured, independent of other API endpoints.
+**Send API Authentication (v1.26.0):** The Send API endpoint (`/api/v1/send`) can have [separate authentication](../configuration/http/#send-api-separate-authentication) configured, independent of other API endpoints.
 When separate Send API authentication is configured, the Send API will use its own credentials, while all other API endpoints continue to use UI authentication.
 {{< /tip >}}

 {{< tip >}}